NVlabs/instant-ngp/README.md

 ### NeRF fox

-One test scene is provided in this repository, using a small number of frames from a casually captured phone video:
+One test scene is provided in this repository, using a small number of frames from a casually captured phone video.
+Simply start `instant-ngp` and drag the `data/nerf/fox` folder into the GUI.
+Or, alternatively, use the command line:

 ```sh
 instant-ngp$ ./instant-ngp data/nerf/fox